 How many resistance variation with temperature?
-There are some materials mainly metals, such as silver, copper, aluminum, which have plenty of free electrons.
+There are a few materials for the most part metals, for example, silver, copper, aluminum, which have a lot of free electrons.
 How resistance variation with temperature works?
-Hence these type of materials can conduct current easily that means they are least resistive.
-But the resistivity of these materials is highly dependable upon their temperature.
-Generally metals offer more electrical resistance if temperature is increased.
-On the other hand the resistance offered by a non-metallic substance normally decreases with increase of temperature.
+Henceforth these kind of materials can direct current effectively that implies they are least resistive.
+In any case, the resistivity of these materials is profoundly trustworthy upon their temperature.

 Table of Contents